Matthew Brady: Death

 Brady was hanged on 4 May 1826, at the old Hobart gaol.
 Four other bushrangers were hanged with him: Patrick Bryant, John Perry, John Thompson, and Thomas Jeffrey.
 Brady complained bitterly at being hanged alongside Jeffrey, who, as Brady pointed out, was an informer as well as a cannibal and mass murderer.
 There were multiple unsuccessful petitions to halt his execution, and his cell was filled with wine, fruit, cakes, confectionary, and flowers from the ladies of Hobart Town.

 The Herald wrote of his death:

 There was a hush, broken only by stifled sobs, as the bushranger knelt to receive the last consolations of his faith.
 Then, standing erect, he bade adieu to the multitude and died more like a martyr than a convicted felon.

 Legacy

 One of his hideouts is now known as Brady's Lookout and is a popular picnic area with views over the Tamar River.

-There is also another of his hide outs at Notley Hills Gorge, with a lovely bush walk, and an information board about Brady.
+Another one of his hide outs can be found at Notley Hills Gorge, with a bush walk, and an information board about Brady.

 His life was dramatised on radio in "The Capture of Sorrell Gaol", an episode of Thereby Hangs a Tale in 1950.

 In 1955, he was the subject of a radio feature Matt Brady, Fabulous Bushranger: The Adventures of a Gay Man.